ctera/ctera-python-sdk/docs/source/UserGuides/Portal/Files.rst

    """When logged in as a tenant user or admin""" user.files.download('Users/John Smith/My Files/Documents/Sample.docx')

-.. automethod:: cterasdk.core.files.browser.FileBrowser.download_as_zip
+.. automethod:: cterasdk.core.files.browser.FileBrowser.download_many
    :noindex:

 .. code:: python

-   """When logged in as a Global Administrator""" admin.files.download_as_zip('Users/John Smith/My Files/Documents', ['Sample.docx', 'Wizard Of Oz.docx'])
+   """When logged in as a Global Administrator""" admin.files.download_many('Users/John Smith/My Files/Documents', ['Sample.docx', 'Wizard Of Oz.docx'])

-   """When logged in as a tenant user or admin""" user.files.download_as_zip('Users/John Smith/My Files/Documents', ['Sample.docx', 'Wizard Of Oz.docx'])
+   """When logged in as a tenant user or admin""" user.files.download_many('Users/John Smith/My Files/Documents', ['Sample.docx', 'Wizard Of Oz.docx'])

 Copy
 ====